 Once training is complete, as a volunteer, you'll be matched with a socially isolated client, living with HIV.

-As a volunteer, you'll attend a weekly support group to debrief and receive support from other volunteers.
+As a volunteer, you'll attend a fortnightly support group to debrief and receive support from other volunteers.

 The Ankali Project Social Work staff is also there to support you, every step of the way.

 Since 1985, The Ankali Project has trained more than 2000 volunteers.
 You'll join volunteers from all walks of life, but have the time and commitment to make a difference in the life of someone else.

 If you have any questions about the service model, or the commitment, please make contact.

 We're a NSW Health-funded service, as a division of the larger clinical, multi-disciplinary Albion Centre.